stat545ubc-2023/mda-nicolarammell/README.md

 3. Open R/RStudio and create a new project using Version Control -\> Git (clone a project from a Git repository) -\> paste repository URL and save your local copy to a folder on your computer.

-4. Now that you're set up, create your own branch and collaborate with me on the project!
+4. Now that you're all set up, create your own branch and collaborate with me on the project!

 🌲🌳🌲🌳🌲